boostorg/redis/README.md

 code away from the user, which, in the majority of the cases will be concerned with only three library entities

-* `aedis::connection`: A connection to the Redis server with high-level functions to execute Redis commands, receive server pushes and support for automatic command [pipelines](https://redis.io/docs/manual/pipelining/).
+* `boost::redis::connection`: A connection to the Redis server with high-level functions to execute Redis commands, receive server pushes and support for automatic command [pipelines](https://redis.io/docs/manual/pipelining/).
-* `aedis::resp3::request`: A container of Redis commands that supports STL containers and user defined data types.
+* `boost::redis::resp3::request`: A container of Redis commands that supports STL containers and user defined data types.
-* `aedis::adapt()`: A function that adapts data structures to receive responses.
+* `boost::redis::adapt()`: A function that adapts data structures to receive responses.

 In the next sections we will cover all those points in detail with examples.
-The requirements for using Aedis are
+The requirements for using Boost.Redis are

 * Boost 1.80 or greater.
 * C++17 minimum.